nicorponic/nicorponic/README.md

 - 🌱 I’m currently practicing advanced javascript, used in new libraries and frameworks (VueJS, ReactJS, NodeJS, *JS)
 - 💼 Here are some of the web-apps, that I am actively contributing to: https://auto.suzuki.gr/,  https://newpost.gr/,  https://storespin.gr/, https://thefoxes.gr/, https://theferries.com/en
-- 💞️ I’m looking forward to collaborating on more impactful projects
+- 💞️ I’m looking forward to collaborating on exciting impactful projects
 - 📫 How to reach me? fragkopoulos.nikos@gmail.com | n1co_frago@hotmail.com

 <!---